CodeDrivenMitch/wdio-webcomponents/README.md

 # wdio-webcomponents

-wdio-webcomponents is a webdriver.io plugin which makes webdriver compatible with shadow roots.
+wdio-webcomponents is a webdriver.io plugin which makes webdriver compatible with Open Shadow Roots.

+With the rise of Shadow DOM in webcomponent applications, we need a solution to test the components using Webdriver(Selenium).

 This is meant as a temporary solution until the people behind the WebDriver standard and the browser implementations can decide on a solution (discussion has been going on since 2014, untill this day, with no clear solution in sight).

 ## Installation